-The Data Science Education Community of Practice (DSECOP), a program funded by the APS Innovation Fund and led by the APS Group on Data Science (GDS), seeks to support physics educators in integrating data science in their courses in multiple ways:
+DSECOP, a program funded by the APS Innovation Fund and led by the APS Group on Data Science (GDS), aims to support physics educators in integrating data science into their courses.
+We offer a range of resources and opportunities to help you stay ahead:

 “This website is funded, in part, by the American Physical Society (APS) Innovation Fund through Award IF-11.